Degas’ Bathers Paintings: Realist Aphrodites

 Woman at Her Toilette

-The Woman at Her Toilette which is in the Art Institute in Chicago is a late work from sometime between 1900 – 05 and would have been painted in the apartment that used to stand here, point 13, 37 Rue Victor Massé.
+The Woman at Her Toilette is a late work from sometime between 1900 – 05 and would have been painted in the apartment that used to stand here, point 13, 37 Rue Victor Massé.

 Degas’ vision had been slowly deteriorating for many years and he was becoming reclusive.
 Already in 1893 he said “I work with the greatest difficulty and yet I have no other joy”.